The day after singer/songwriter Zachary Goode was born, the Beatles publicly announced their break-up. He’s been trying to bring them back ever since.

 All those members other than Cooper later formed the band Divided by Zero, with Jason Cooper replaced by former roadie, James "Spooky" Albers on guitar.
 Their first album was released by local clothier Sik World Productions, which launched its own record label in 2006.
 The band was a San Diego Music Award nominee for Best Hard Rock Album, for their album Black Sea.

-After Divided by Zero went on hiatus in 2007, Goode went on to play with the Secret Seven and the Weezer tribute band Geezer.
+After Divided by Zero went on hiatus in 2007, Goode and Albers went on to play with the Secret Seven, and Goode also played with the Weezer tribute band Geezer.
 In 2012, Rice Enright joined hip-hop metalband Hi Def Dynamite.
+James Albers debuted with Babydoll Warriors in summer 2018, alongside Emily Connell (Chinese Rocks), her drummer/husband Kevin Connell, and singer Julia McMahon (Earthwalkers).
+They played their first gig July 23, 2018, as Bar Pink.